djipco/webmidi/website/api/classes/Message.md

 <a name="Message+rawDataBytes"></a>

 ## `message.rawDataBytes` : <code>Uint8Array</code>
 A Uint8Array of the data byte(s) of the MIDI message.
+When the message is a system exclusive message (sysex), `rawDataBytes` explicitly excludes the manufacturer ID and the sysex end byte so only the actual data is included.

 <!--**Kind**: instance property of [<code>Message</code>](#Message)
 -->